priyalviroja/security-paradox/src/epiphanies/the-noise-of-compliance.md

 These are not the same question.
 But we treat them as if they are.

-I've been analyzing why this happens, and I think it's because compliance gives us something security can't: **certainty**.
+Why does this happen?
+Because compliance gives us something security can't: **certainty**.
 You can be "100% compliant."
 You can never be "100% secure."

 Compliance has clear requirements.
 Security has infinite attack surface.